Idiosepius pygmaeus

-Idiosepius pygmaeus, also known as the two-toned pygmy squid, Tropical Pygmy squid, is a species of bobtail squid native to the Indo-Pacific.
-It occurs in waters of the South China Sea, Japan, Philippines, Palau, Indonesia, Northern Mariana Islands, as well as northern and northeastern Australia.
-It inhabits shallow, inshore waters.
+Idiosepius pygmaeus, also known as the two-toned pygmy squid or tropical pygmy squid, is a species of bobtail squid native to the Indo-Pacific.
+It resides in the South China Sea, Japan, Philippines, Palau, Indonesia, the Northern Mariana Islands, as well as northern and northeastern Australia.
+The squid traditionally inhabits shallow, inshore waters.

 I. pygmaeus weighs 0.00033 g upon hatching and increases in weight to 0.175 g as it reaches maturity in 50 days (1260 degree days).
-It inhabits waters at a temperature of 25.2 °C. Growth rate has been calculated as 12.55 and physiological growth rate as 0.498.
+The squid prefers waters at a temperature of 25.2 °C. Growth rate has been calculated as 12.55 and physiological growth rate as 0.498.

-I. pygmaeus grows to 20 mm in mantle length.
+I. pygmaeus grows to a mantle length of 20 mm.

-This species has been reared on a diet of glass shrimp (Acetes sibogae australis) in the laboratory.
+This species eats glass shrimp (Acetes sibogae australis) in the laboratory.

 The type specimen was collected in the South China Sea (04°20′N 107°20′E) and is deposited at the Zoologisk Museum of Kobenhavns Universitet in Copenhagen.

+Habitat

+I. pygmaeus is heavily concentrated in seagrass meadows.
+They are known to attach to seagrass using a special organ that supports adhesion.
+However, human activities have disturbed seagrass meadows.
+This habitat used for shelter by organisms such as Idiosepius is threatened.